Am I ready to be a homeowner?

 Radon can enter homes through cracks in floors, walls, or foundations, and collect indoors.
 It can also be released from building materials, or from water obtained from wells that contain radon.
 Radon levels can be higher in homes that are well insulated, tightly sealed, and/or built on uranium-rich soil.
 Because of their closeness to the ground, basement and first floors typically have the highest radon levels.

-Closing costs could be made up of the following:
+Closing costs are usually made up of the following:

 - Attorney’s or escrow fees (yours and your lender’s if applicable)